GrahamG62/Graham-s-Assembler-things/README.md

 In order to test this, I added a couple of routines that used this mechanism - CZLPAR, CZLMSG & CZLDIS.
 They all use the STKR/CZLSTK things to create & maintain re-entrancy via the stack with helper macros SUB & SUBR for easier subroutines.
 CZLENT is an example of how to initialise the environment and call other modules.
 There's a collection of helper macros starting with MAC* which do things like generate parameter lists and set register values before returning to a calling program, or pick up a register value from a savearea.

+CZLTSTO is the original test bootstrap - it calls the disassembler and prints out the disassembled code (current when I wrote it for OS/390) to SYSOUT or whatever.
+CZLDIS (the disassembler) is pretty compact and used the OPCD macro in CZLOPC to define an instruction with its format and type.
+KEYTZ is an example of how the CZLPAR routine is called and works.
+The KEYW and KEYOP macros define a keyword table - the example here is CZLKEY.

+The message formatter CZLMSG uses the ZMSGR and sometimes the ZMSG macros to either issue, or define messages.
+Messages can be in an assembler routine (as in CZLDIS) or in a message table using ZMSG.

+That's the complicated (!) stuff, the other macros should be easy enouh to recognise.

+ASMCZL assemblers & links things and can be adaoted as required.